 What is a Time & Materials contract? #

-Among the many types of construction contracts, Time & Materials (T&M) stands as one of the most commonly used in the industry.
+Among the many types of construction contracts, Time & Materials (T&M) stands as one of the most commonly used in the construction industry.
 Under a Time & Materials contract, a subcontractor will be paid for the hours worked and materials used to complete a project.
-The main differentiator of this type of contract is that it does not specify a fixed price; instead, a rate will be negotiated for hourly labor and cost of materials.
-From there, a markup percentage will be determined by the contractor.
-Since there is no fixed rate, time & materials contracts are commonly used for projects with a high degree of uncertainty, such as an unknown project scope or timelines that are impossible to specify.
+The main differentiator of this type of contract is that it does not specify a fixed price; instead, a rate will be negotiated for hourly labor costs and the cost of direct materials.
+Since there is no fixed hourly rate, time & materials contracts are commonly used for construction projects with a high degree of uncertainty, such as an unknown project scope or timelines that are impossible to specify.

 Also known as: Time and Materials, T&M, T+M, Cost plus

 Awesome Carpentry offers to install a new set of cabinets for Mr. and Mrs. Smith on a time and materials basis.
 They will charge $50/hr for their foreman’s hourly wage, $40/hr for their tradesman’s time, and a 10% markup on any purchases made to account for materials markups.

 They estimate that the total cost of the job will be $3,200.

 Awesome Carpentry ends up using 8 hours of foreman time, 8 hours of tradesman time, and spent $2,000 on materials.
 Their final bill comes out to $400 + $320 + $2,200 = $2,920.

 Note that their earlier estimate of $3,200 has no bearing on the invoice; for Time and Materials jobs you only bill for time actually spent and materials actually purchased.